-You can invest in mutual funds through 3rd party application or by visiting directly to the Mutual fund’s companies websites.
+You can invest in mutual funds through 3rd party applications or by visiting directly to the Mutual fund’s companies’ websites.

 To invest in Direct mutual funds use Mycams, Zerodha application or website.

-Also, you can give the request to cancel, redeem and switch fund online or through the Application anytime.
+Also, you can give requests to cancel, redeem and switch funds online or through the Application anytime.

 Monthly Investment Amount: 10000